IshakAtes/truck_signs_api/README.md

 - `entrypoint.sh` – Entry script that waits for DB, applies migrations, collects static files, and runs Gunicorn
 - `Dockerfile` – Container setup for the app
 - `requirements.txt` – Python dependencies

-## 💡 Notes
-- The app uses environment variables from `simple_env.env`.
-Adjust if needed.
-- Data is stored persistently in the `pgdata` Docker volume.

 <a name="useful_links"></a>